Crooked Servants for the Dead

 - Ushabti figurines

 - Terenouthis, Egypt

 - Kelsey Expedition, L to R: KM 92602, KM 92570, KM 92475, KM 92297, KM 92506, KM 92269

-Ushabti figurines were buried with high status ancient Egyptians to act as servants in the afterlife—the more the better.
+Ushabti figurines were buried with ancient Egyptians of high status to act as servants in the afterlife—the more the better.
 These figurines are made of faience, a molded and glazed sand paste that was fired in a kiln.
 The process often went wrong, but this was not a problem.
-The ushabti still could perform their tasks no matter how damaged they appeared.
+The ushabtis could still perform their tasks no matter how damaged they appeared.